Credit cards, savings accounts, student loans, oh my!

 There are four main types of credit:

 The goal is to make sure you have good credit, which is measured by your Credit Score.
 Want more tips and tricks for managing your credit?
-GMercyU Accounting Professor Carlo Silvesti breaks down what credit scores are and why they’re important and five things you should look for when selecting a credit card.
+GMercyU Accounting Adjunct Professor Carlo Silvesti breaks down what credit scores are and why they’re important and five things you should look for when selecting a credit card.

 Take your money and make it grow!
 Investments help your money grow over time, allowing you to reap the benefits later in life.
 It’s never too early or too late to start and you have plenty of investment options to choose from.